 This means that men who are at a higher risk of prostate cancer are missing crucial conversations with their doctor that can lead to a diagnosis.

-The prognosis for cancer patients will be a lot better the earlier they get treated.
+Early diagnosis and treatment are associated with better cancer patient outcomes.
 It is important to understand that many patients often do not show symptoms in the early stages.
 Therefore, you should check your cancer risk factors and don’t delay seeing your healthcare provider.

 Identify and deal with obstructions to healthcare access